ThisIsNotANamepng/Menoa/README.md

 - [ ] Add util to completely redonwload feeds, getting rid of past feed signatures
 - [ ] Process scanning returns processes above the threshold as beningn, but only some
 - [ ] Add a status option for cli tools to see whether background work is on or off
+- [ ] Right now when the process scanning model or the attestation table isn't found it is automatically downloaded without user interact, should this stay like this?

 Written by [Jack Hagen](https://hagen.rip)